nielsthaumann/sca/README.md

-High-accuracy MEG/EEG diagnostics with SCA
+<h1>High-accuracy MEG/EEG diagnostics with SCA </h1>

 The accuracy of electroencephalography (EEG) and magnetoencephalography (MEG) is challenged by overlapping neural sources.
 This lack of accuracy is a severe limitation to the application of MEG/EEG to clinical diagnostics.
 As a solution, we here introduce a spike density component analysis (SCA) method for isolating specific neural sources.

-Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions (with the runsca.m function).
+Spike density component analysis (SCA) decomposes EEG or MEG waveforms into neural components modeled with temporal probability density functions (with the <a href="https://github.com/nielsthaumann/sca/blob/master/runsca.m">runsca.m</a> function).
-Statistical thresholding of individual-level evoked responses can be applied to identify reliable evoked response SCA components (with the runsca_stats.m function).
+Statistical thresholding of individual-level evoked responses can be applied to identify reliable evoked response SCA components (with the <a href="https://github.com/nielsthaumann/sca/blob/master/runsca_stats.m">runsca_stats.m</a> function).

 For further information, please refer to: